shahraj81/aida/tools/resolve-queries/README.md

 ## Introduction

-This tool supports application of SPARQL queries to a knowledge base in AIF format in order to produce output in the simplified xml response format.
+This tool supports application of SPARQL queries to a knowledge base in AIF format (*.ttl) in order to produce output in the simplified xml response format.

 ## Scripts and packages